-- Ship name the ship on which the measurements were done; not necessarily the same as the current ship. - Sonar type name of sonar type used to perform the measurements. - Date date of measurements. - Latitude- the ship's latitude during measurement, in decimal degrees.
+- Ship name the ship on which the measurements were done; not necessarily the same as the current ship. - Date date of measurements. - Latitude the ship's latitude during measurement, in decimal degrees.
 North is defined positive. - Longitude the ship's longitude during measurement, in decimal degrees.
 East is defined positive.